-Today, they've been catapulted into the headlines.
+municipal finance was a kind of sleepy backwater, misunderstood and underappreciated.
+Today, it's been catapulted into the headlines.
 Citizens have worked hard to pay their taxes, only to see them swept away like a losing bet on a roulette wheel.
 Investors have loaned their savings to municipalities in need of cash, only to see the very obligation to repay brought into question.